 If your child becomes restless, frightened or very loud, please take them to the lobby.
 You may always ask an usher to reseat you towards the back of the theatre/balcony.
 It’s unfortunate to mention, but children (and sometimes parents) behaving poorly will be asked to leave without a refund.

 We are all here to enjoy the show so let’s do our best to make each show enjoyable for all!
-Want to learn more about a specific show, Kitt’s Pick’s Theatre Reviews will help you decide which option is the best fit for your personal preferences.
-Click on the playbill for a description of the story and who is the recommended audience.
-Contact a Discover New York and Beyond Destination Specialist for help to create a wonderful theatre experience.
+Want to learn more about a specific show, here’s our most recent list of shows and theater ticket options.